 The new logo also becomes a narrative tool for the new venue: Bob Noorda's typeface linked to the design Association since its origins, has been deferentially discarded in favour of Michele Provinciali’s design for the 10th Triennale of 1954, embellished with the initials D and M - representing the name in English - together with the letter A designed as a golden compass but simplified compared to Albe Steiner’s original design.

 OTHER DESIGN MUSEUMS IN MILAN

 If you want to discover other great Italian design venues on the Milanese scene, we suggest: the nearby Museum of Italian Design at the Triennale Milano, a permanent exhibition and Italy’s foremost institution for design and contemporary culture.

-Last but definitely not least, towards the city perimeter, along the MM1 subway line, you’ll find the Galleria Campari, a hidden gem which opened to the public in 2010 on the occasion of the company's 150th anniversary.
-It serves as an interactive and multimedia space entirely dedicated to the history of an icon, the Campari brand, and its close link with communication through art and design
+Last but definitely not least, towards the city perimeter, along the MM1 subway line, you’ll find the Galleria Campari, a hidden gem that opened to the public in 2010 on the occasion of the company's 150th anniversary.
+It serves as an interactive and multimedia space entirely dedicated to the history of an icon, the Campari brand, and its close link with communication through art and design.